hyperlane-xyz/hyperlane-monorepo/README.md

 - A `Home` and any number of `Replica` contracts deployed on the chain already.
-  These contracts manage Optics communication channels. and will be used by the XApp to send and receive messages.
+  These contracts manage Optics communication channels. and will be used by the xApp to send and receive messages.

 - A `XAppConnectionManager` (in `solidity/optics-core/contracts`).
 This
-  contract connects the XApp to Optics by allowing the XApp admin to enroll new `Home` and `Replica` contracts.
-Enrolling and unenrolling channels is the primary way to ensure that your XApp handles messages correctly.
-XApps may deploy their own connection manager, or share one with other XApps.
+  contract connects the xApp to Optics by allowing the xApp admin to enroll new `Home` and `Replica` contracts.
+Enrolling and unenrolling channels is the primary way to ensure that your xApp handles messages correctly. xApps may deploy their own connection manager, or share one with other xApps.

 - A `Message` library.
 Optics sends raw byte arrays between chains.
-The XApp must define a message specification that can be serialized for sending, and deserialized for handling on the remote chain
+The xApp must define a message specification that can be serialized for sending, and deserialized for handling on the remote chain

 - A `Router` contract.
 The router translates between the Optics cross-chain message format, and the local chain's call contract.
-It also implements the business logic of the XApp.
+It also implements the business logic of the xApp.
 It exposes the user-facing interface, handles messages coming in from other chains, and dispatches messages being sent to other chains.

 Solidity developers interested in implementing their own `Message` library and `Router` contract should check out the [optics-xapps](https://github.com/celo-org/optics-monorepo/tree/main/solidity/optics-xapps) package.
-It contains several example XApps.
+It contains several example xApps.

 You can find current testnet deploy configurations in the `rust/config/` directory.
 These deployments happen frequently and are unstable.
 Please feel free to try out integrations using the deployed contracts in the LATEST config.

-It is **Strongly Recommended** that XApp admins run a `watcher` daemon to maintain their `XAppConnectionManager` and guard from fraud.
+It is **Strongly Recommended** that xApp admins run a `watcher` daemon to maintain their `XAppConnectionManager` and guard from fraud.
 Please see the documentation in the `rust/` directory and the
 [Optics architecture documentation](https://docs.celo.org/celo-codebase/protocol/optics)